Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 The sample contains front-end APIs that are used to manage Drivers, Passengers and Trips:

 - They are built on Azure Functions using RESTful design principles.
-- They use [Cosmos]() collection to store their respective data. **Please note**, however, that, due to cost constraints, the sample APIs share the same Cosmos collection.
+- They use an [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) collection to store their respective data. **Please note**, however, that, due to cost constraints, the sample APIs share the same Cosmos DB collection.
-- They use [Application Insights]() to send traces, metrics and telemetry to.
+- They use [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) to send traces, metrics and telemetry to.

 As the macro architecture depicts, the APIs are implemented using C# Azure Functions.
 They have a simple architecture that can be illustrated as follows: